 The more tools you have as an engineer, the more successful you’ll be.
 I’m going to go over a list of the 22 most useful tools for engineers.

 Some of these tools you can use in the office and others are for fieldwork only.
 But, all types of engineers can use these tools.
-In fact, I use each of these tools myself as a working engineer.
+I use each of these tools myself as a working engineer.

 - Complete designs without missing any real-world details